alexarguello/flatmap-docs-kit/CONTRIBUTING.md

 - It prevents duplication.
 - Maintainers and other contributors can monitor progress or assist.

 Thank you for helping make the Accessibility Hub a trusted, inclusive, and insightful resource!
-Let us know if you have ideas for improving our contributions system 🙌